1980 Wimbledon Championships – Men's singles

-Four-time defending champion Björn Borg successfully defended his title, defeating John McEnroe in the final, 1–6, 7–5, 6–3, 6–7(16–18), 8–6 to win the gentlemen's singles tennis title at the 1980 Wimbledon Championships.
-It was his fifth consecutive singles title at the Championships.
-The final has often been called one of the greatest and most exciting matches of all time, and was central to the Borg–McEnroe rivalry.
-A dramatic depiction of the final featured as the conclusion to the 2017 movie Borg vs McEnroe.
+Four-time defending champion Björn Borg defeated John McEnroe in the final, 1–6, 7–5, 6–3, 6–7(16–18), 8–6 to win the gentlemen's singles tennis title at the 1980 Wimbledon Championships.
+It was his fifth consecutive Wimbledon title and tenth major title overall.
+The final has often been called one of the greatest and most exciting matches of all time, and was the core of the Borg–McEnroe rivalry.
+A dramatic depiction of the final featured as the central event of the 2017 movie Borg vs McEnroe.